MicrosoftDocs/sql-docs/docs/2014/database-engine/enable-semantic-search-on-tables-and-columns.md

 ms.assetid: 895d220c-6749-4954-9dd3-2ea4c6a321ff
 caps.latest.revision: 20
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Enable Semantic Search on Tables and Columns
   Describes how to enable or disable statistical semantic indexing on selected columns that contain documents or text.

  Statistical Semantic Search uses the indexes that are created by Full-Text Search, and creates additional indexes.
 As a result of this dependency on full-text search, you create a new semantic index when you define a new full-text index, or when you alter an existing full-text index.
-You can create a new semantic index by using [!INCLUDE[tsql](../../includes/tsql-md.md)] statements, or by using the Full-Text Indexing Wizard and other dialog boxes in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], as described in this topic.
+You can create a new semantic index by using [!INCLUDE[tsql](../includes/tsql-md.md)] statements, or by using the Full-Text Indexing Wizard and other dialog boxes in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], as described in this topic.

 ##  <a name="BasicEnabling"></a> Creating a Semantic Index